Pareto sensitivity, most-changing sub-fronts, and knee solutions: Introduction

-Angle-based methods, which are applicable only to problems with two objective functions, identify knee solutions by measuring reflex angles~\cite{JBranke_etal_2004} or bend angles~\cite{KDeb_SGupta_2010} using a predetermined set of Pareto solutions.
-Specifically, a reflex angle is formed between a Pareto solution and two chosen neighboring solutions (one to the left and one to the right) on the Pareto front.
-Since a reflex angle is determined using neighboring solutions, it reflects a local characteristic of the Pareto front, describing its behavior in the vicinity of a specific Pareto solution.
-A bend angle is similar to a reflex angle but is obtained by replacing neighboring solutions with extreme points of the Pareto front\footnote{In general, given~$q$ objectives, the corresponding Pareto front has at most~$q$ {\it extreme points} in the objective space, given by~$F(x_*^i)$, where~$x_*^i$ is a minimizer of~$f_i$, with~$i \in \{1,\ldots,q\}$.}, which are Pareto solutions in the objective space that correspond to the minimizers of each objective function individually.
-Since a bend angle is calculated using extreme points of the Pareto front, it is better able to capture the global behavior of the Pareto front.
-In general, reflex and bend angles approximate the shape of the Pareto front at a given Pareto solution, and the knee solution is the Pareto solution with the maximum reflex or bend angle.
+Angle-based methods, which are applicable only to problems with two objective functions, identify knee \tcb{nondominated points} by measuring reflex angles~\citep{JBranke_etal_2004} or bend angles~\citep{KDeb_SGupta_2010} using a predetermined set of \tcb{nondominated points}.
+Specifically, a reflex angle is formed between a \tcb{nondominated point} and two chosen neighboring \tcb{nondominated points} (one to the left and one to the right).
+Since a reflex angle is determined using neighboring solutions, it reflects a local characteristic of the Pareto front, describing its behavior in the vicinity of a specific \tcb{nondominated point}.
+A bend angle is similar to a reflex angle but is obtained by replacing neighboring \tcb{nondominated points} with extreme points of the Pareto front\footnote{In general, given~$q$ objectives, the corresponding Pareto front has at most~$q$ {\it extreme \tcb{nondominated} points} in the objective space, given by~$F(x_*^i)$, where~$x_*^i$ is a minimizer of~$f_i$, with~$i \in \{1,\ldots,q\}$.} , which are \tcb{nondominated points} that correspond to the minimizers of each objective function individually.
+Since a bend angle is calculated using extreme \tcb{nondominated} points of the Pareto front, it is better able to capture the global behavior of the Pareto front.
+In general, reflex and bend angles approximate the shape of the Pareto front at a given \tcb{nondominated point}, and the knee \tcb{solution} is \tcb{the Pareto optimal solution corresponding to the nondominated point} with the maximum reflex or bend angle.
 In~\cite{KDeb_SGupta_2010}, the authors propose using a problem-specific, user-defined threshold to determine whether a bend angle is sharp enough to classify the corresponding solution as a knee solution.
-If the threshold is set too high, a knee solution may not exist, and solutions that are practically significant may be excluded without proper fine-tuning of the threshold.
+If the threshold is set too high, a knee may not exist, and \tcb{nondominated points} that are practically significant may be excluded without proper fine-tuning of the threshold.